 Yes, absolutely.
 This quick honey mustard sauce is made from 4 basic ingredients and you can increase or decrease the amounts to make as little as you like.
 The recipe as written makes about 1 cup of dressing.

 Use these measurements to make as little or as much as you like.
-Use 1 tsp mayo and 1 tsp mustard mixed with ½ Tablespoon of sour cream and ½ Tablespoon of honey for a single serving and increase the ingredients to make as many servings as you like.
+Use 1 teaspoon mayo and 1 teaspoon mustard mixed with ½ Tablespoon of sour cream and ½ Tablespoon of honey for a single serving and increase the ingredients to make as many servings as you like.

 It will last at least a week when stored properly.
 Store in an airtight container and if you see any separation, simply stir before using.